Merch7x/devops-cheta-sheet-repo/README.md

-# This repository holds multiple cheat sheet commands for
+# This repository holds multiple configuration templates for the various tools
-#-multiple Devops tasks
+# it is intended to help remember various tool uses and how to configure that use